Steve Simeone

 Steve Simeone is an American stand-up comedian who regularly performs in Hollywood at The Comedy Store.
-Simeone also hosts a weekly podcast "Good Times with Steve Simeone".
+Between 2014 and 2020, Simeone hosted a weekly podcast "Good Times with Steve Simeone".
 He has toured with Andrew Dice Clay, Pauly Shore, Steve Rannazzisi and Gabriel Iglesias, and has appeared on Comedy Central.

 Early life and education

 Simeone was born and grew up in Wallingford, Pennsylvania; a suburbs of Philadelphia, Pennsylvania, the middle of three children and is of Italian descent.
 He attended Strath Haven High School and went to Loyola University Maryland in Baltimore, Maryland, graduating in 1995.

 Career

-Simeone was employed by the Philadelphia Eagles between 1997–2000 as an office worker.
+Simeone was employed by the Philadelphia Eagles between 1997 and 2000 as an office worker.
 After leaving that job, he began performing stand-up comedy in Philadelphia and won the Philadelphia's Funniest Person competition.
 He moved to Los Angeles and worked at The Comedy Store, parking cars and providing front door security.
 He later was given the opportunity to perform on stage and became a regular paid performer there.